bnossum/midgetv/README.md

 ### Hello World

-A C-program ("hello world" in morse) is compiled to iCE40HX1K and programmed to the iceblink40-hx1k board.
+A C-program (["hello world"](sw/hwexamples/morse/morse.c) in morse) is compiled to iCE40HX1K and programmed to the iceblink40-hx1k board.
 The same program is compiled to iCE40UP5K FPGAs and programmed to the upduino2 development board.
 Some resulting sizes of the core is described below.
-Real-world usage of midgetv will certainly be larger, and slower.
 These numbers will change, so treat them as slightly optimistic, and indicative only.

 Most of the code of `midgetv` is written in two versions, one "highlevel" version at RTL, and one "lowlevel" version where I use